mspnp/microservices-reference-implementation/deployment.md

 kubectl get pods -n backend-dev --watch
 ```

-## Verify that all the microservice pods are ready and are in the running state.
+## Verify that all the microservice pods are ready and are in the running state, and that the ingress routes are deployed.
 ```
-kubectl get pods -n backend-dev --watch
+kubectl get pods -n backend-dev kubectl get ing -n backend-dev
 ```

 ## Validate the application is running